The Best French Fries Ever

 Allow a few inches from the surface of the oil to the top of the sides of the Dutch oven to compensate for expansion when the fries are added.
 Use a deep-frying or candy thermometer to regulate the temperature.

-The temperature of each cooking time is very important to the success of your fries.
+The temperature of each cooking time is critical to the success of your fries.
 Remove your fries from the water bath and dry them THOROUGHLY on clean, lint-free towels, cloth, or paper.